Backyard Chicken Predators

 When raising chickens you want to do whatever you can to keep them safe and that all begins with their coop.
 Start there and you will have a kitchen full of farm fresh eggs all year long.

-How could I tell my beloved hen was killed by a predator?
-I could see by the condition of her body.
+How did I know my hen was killed by a predator?
+I could tell by the condition of her body.

 Once an animal learns how to get into your henhouse, I promise you they will be back.
 They will be back to take the eggs and to kill the chickens.